cryville/Cryville.Input/README.md

 Simply copy all the contents in `Cryville.Input.Unity.Builtin` to the `Assets/Plugins/Cryville.Input.Unity.Builtin` folder in your unity project.

 ### Setting up Android native input in Unity
-1. Copy all the contents in `Cryville.Input.Unity.Android` **except the `Native` folder** to the `Assets/Plugins/Cryville.Input.Unity.Android` folder in your unity project.
+1. Copy all the contents in `Cryville.Input.Unity.Android` to the `Assets/Plugins/Cryville.Input.Unity.Android` folder in your unity project.
 2. Make sure you have Android NDK installed.
 Open a command prompt in `Cryville.Input.Unity.Android.Native` (as the working directory) and run `ndk-build` in your Android NDK.
 3. Copy the two folders in `Cryville.Input.Unity.Android.Native/libs` to the `Assets/Plugins/Android` folder in your unity project.